I’ve never really thought of myself as a person of color. I’m Hispanic, on both sides of my family, but that’s not necessarily what people see.

-So it feels odd and more than a little historically illiterate that people like me, people who would have disappeared long ago into whiteness that serves plátanos and congris at our Thanksgivings if we’d arrived in the United States at the same time as the people who serve kluski and tiramisú at theirs, people who have been under US jurisdiction since the mid-20th century, people who even after arriving in the US with a heaping helping of Communist-donated fuck-all managed to become a thriving, wealthy, influential community that has reached the point of disgorging Republicans onto the national stage, somehow fit into the idea of “people of color.”
+So it feels odd and more than a little historically illiterate that people like me, people who would have disappeared long ago into whiteness that serves plátanos and congris at our Thanksgivings if we’d arrived in the United States at the same time as the people who serve kluski and tiramisú at theirs, people who have been under US jurisdiction since the mid-20th century, people who even after suffering discrimination from racist Americans managed to become a thriving, wealthy, influential community that has reached the point of disgorging Republicans onto the national stage, somehow fit into the idea of “people of color.”

 And yet we do.